A pair-based approximation for simplicial contagion: Mean-field SIS models

-where $\langle S\rangle$ and $\langle I\rangle$ represent the densities of susceptible and infected individuals, respectively, $\langle SI\rangle$ is the density of edges in the state $(S,I)$, i.e., a susceptible individual in contact with an infectious one, while $k$ is the average node degree.
+where $\langle S\rangle$ and $\langle I\rangle$ represent the densities of susceptible and infected individuals, respectively, $\langle SI\rangle$ is the density of edges in the state $(S,I)$, i.e., a susceptible individual in contact with an infectious one (note that pairs are unordered, meaning that we do not distinguish $(S,I)$ from $(I,S)$), while $k$ is the average number of contacts.
 The densities of individuals in state S and I are given by $\langle S\rangle = \num{S}/N$ and $\langle I\rangle = \num{I}/N$, where $\num{S}$ and $\num{I}$ are the expected number of susceptible and infected individuals, respectively, and $N=[S]+[I]$ is the total number of individuals in the population.
-Consequently, $\langle S\rangle$ and $\langle I\rangle$ are related through the conservation relation $\langle S\rangle+\langle I\rangle=1$, so they are not independent.
+Consequently, $\langle S\rangle$ and $\langle I\rangle$ are not independent and satisfy the conservation relation $\langle S\rangle+\langle I\rangle=1$.
+As can be easily checked, the terms on the right hand sides of Eqs.~\eqref{eq:standard_SIS_MF} sum to zero, so that $\dot{\av{S}} + \dot{\av{I}} = 0$.
 The density $\langle SI\rangle$ is defined as $\langle SI\rangle = \num{SI}/kN$, where $\num{SI}$ represents the expected number of edges in state $(S,I)$.
-Note that $kN=2L$, where $L$ is the total number of edges within the network.
-The two terms in the equation for $\langle I\rangle$ represent the decrease in the density of infectious individuals due to recoveries, and the increase in the same density due to infections, respectively.
-The first depends on the transition rate $\mu$ and on the density of infected individuals, while the second is given by the product of the transition rate $\beta$ by the average degree $k$ and the edge density $\langle SI\rangle$.
-The transition from susceptible to infected through the interaction with an infected individual is depicted in panel (a) of Fig.~\ref{fig:transitions_tables}.
+Note that $kN=2L$, where $L$ is the total number of edges within the network, assuming it to be undirected.
+The two terms in the equation for $\langle I\rangle$ represent the decrease in the density of infectious individuals due to recoveries, and the increase due to infections, respectively.
+The first depends on the transition rate $\mu$ and on the density of infected individuals, while the second is given by the transition rate $\beta$, the average degree $k$ and the edge density $\langle SI\rangle$.
+The transition from susceptible to infected through the interaction with an infected individual is depicted in panel (a) of Fig.~\ref{fig:transitions_tables}, from which one can derive the interaction terms appearing in \eqref{eq:standard_SIS_MF}.